 25 Ways To Save Your Relationship

 - Discuss needs and expectations: Everyone has different needs and expectations, whether it is related to life, career, or relationship.
 Often, when these needs are unmet, people can become unhappy.
-Discuss your expectations honestly with each other and support each other to meet these needs.
+Discuss your expectations honestly, negotiaten or make adjustments, and support each other to meet these needs.

 - Make time for each other: With all the hustle and bustle of the workplace or home, sometimes you may forget to spend quality time together.
-Prioritize your partner and plan movie nights, dates, activities, or outings regularly to keep the fun alive.
+Prioritize your partner and regularly plan movie nights, dates, activities, or outings to keep the fun and humor alive.

-- Do not try to change your partner: You need to accept each other, the good and the bad.
+- Do not try to change your partner: Flexibility is important in accepting each other in a relationship.
+It’s essential to understand that you should not try to change your partner and instead accept each other, including the good and the bad.
 Try to identify each other’s uniqueness, strengths, and weaknesses, and overcome your differences.
 You can work at understanding them better and try to grow together.

 - Do things together: Find exciting and new things to do together.
 Go on little adventures, take trips, plan surprises, or take up new hobbies together.
 Trying new things will help bring back the passion and romance in your relationship.